QueenOzioma/yolov8-object-detection-depth/README.md

         FPS for both CPU and AI Hat.

     Depth Measurement Output
-        Bounding box and segmentation depth values displayed on the image.
+        Bounding box and segmentation depth values displayed on the image.(This code is faulty because it retuns same values for both depth methods)